 Explore a Passion Project

-All Honors students need to complete an Honors Capstone experience before graduation.
-Many students choose to pursue an independent Honors Senior Thesis to achieve this requirement.
-Participating in the Honors Research Conference mimics the experience of creating a thesis on a smaller scale and can help you decide if creating an Honors Senior Thesis is the right path for you.
+All Honors students are required to complete an Honors Capstone before graduation.
+Many choose to undertake an independent Honors Senior Thesis to achieve this requirement.
+Participating in the Honors Research Conference approximates the experience of creating a thesis on a smaller scale and can help you decide if pursuing an Honors Senior Thesis is the right path for you.

 If graduate school might be in your future, the Honors Research Conference is an excellent opportunity to experience what it will be like to share your research with others, discuss methodologies and answer questions, and even simulate a defense of your thesis.